JPDIIT/food_agent/README.md

 ```
 > /load data/foods3.csv foods
 > What are the top 5 foods by calories?
-> Show me a bar chart of revenue by category
+> Show me a bar chart of foods that are high in vitamin D
-> Which regions have the highest sales?
+> Show me foods that have close to 60mg of calcium and 7g of fiber
 ```

 ### Demo Datasets